abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Isn't cultivating Dhamma as important as breathing?
 If we stop breathing, then we die.
-If we are not established in a right understanding of the truth—of the way things are—then also we die.
+If we are not established in a right understanding of the truth---of the way things are---then also we die.
 We lose touch with what is truly good.
-If we are lacking the richness of truth in our hearts, then when we die and they cremate us, our lives will be worth no more than the handful of ashes we produce—and that's not much!
+If we are lacking the richness of truth in our hearts, then when we die and they cremate us, our lives will be worth no more than the handful of ashes we produce---and that's not much!
 We must investigate how to live in a way that truly accords with what the Buddha taught.
 Then we can live in harmony without conflicts, difficulties, and problems.\